Anmol-Ghadia/YetAnotherECommerceSite/README.md

         }
     }
     ```
-    Returns `success: true` if the user data was deleted
+    Returns `success: true` if the user data was deleted and `status code: 200`

     Can raise:
     1. `Type Error`, password is of incorrect type
     1. `Bound Error`, password does not adhere to constraints